tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 ### 6.1.
 Sign in to the one of your HCI nodes

-Connect to the one of your HCI nodes then Sign-in to it with `HCI\Administrator` and the password for that account.
+Connect to the one of your HCI nodes then Sign-in to it with `LAB\Administrator` and the password for that account.

 ```powershell
 vmconnect localhost hcinode01